woogles-io/liwords/README.md

 To have two players play each other you must have one browser window in incognito mode, or use another browser.

-11. To register a bot, register a user the regular way.
-Then change their `internal_bot` flag in the database (`users` table) to true, and restart the server.
-You need to register at least one bot in order for bot games to work.
+11. To register a bot, run the script in `scripts/utilities/register-bot.sh`.
+You can run it like this:

+`./scripts/utilities/register-bot.sh BotUsername`, replacing BotUsername with your desired bot username.

 **Tips**